For championing diversity in STEM and supporting ECRs to develop their careers.

 Caroline has also advocated for EDI externally and is a member of Tigers (The Inclusion Group for Equity in Research) in STEMM who are passionate about improving equality, diversity, inclusion & accessibility and aim to highlight issues in institutions as well as the government.

-For displaying selfless leadership with a collaborative approach, exerrting enormous effort to motivate and support colleagues, especially ECRs
+For displaying selfless leadership with a collaborative approach, exerting enormous effort to motivate and support colleagues, especially ECRs

 Muhammad supports a large team of early and advanced career colleagues by providing constructive feedback, effective guidance, and sharing of resources and external academic / industrial connections to promote their career growth.
 This has led to significant successful external grant capture, industrially funded studentships and recognitions for his colleagues across the University.
 Muhammad has extensive collaborations within the School of Engineering and beyond, and has shared these networks to allow opportunities for others to progress or lead on many projects.
 This cross-University working was reflected in multiple nominations and endorsements from his School, research group and other Colleges.

-For using his personal research to facilitate the research of others from PGRs to sernior colleagues across the University.
+For using his personal research to facilitate the research of others from PGRs to senior colleagues across the University.

 John is a model for what a long-term Research-only member of staff in Arts can contribute to the research culture of the University.
 This is in the context of the versatility of his own research rather than his AHRC-funded project-work on medieval Scottish Latin sources—in particular his work on Bengali charters (published 2019) and on heritage-minority communities in Kolkata and Bangladesh (published 2019), as well as in Church history and theology.